sporeball/Clover/docs/patterns.md

 **Flower type:** `any`\
 **Returns:** `any`

-Return the last element of a flower returns the flower itself if it is not an array.
+Return the last element of a flower.\
+Returns the flower itself if it is not an array.

 ## lazy
 **Type:** `PlantPattern`

-Convert a plant into a lazy plant, with known terms taken from the original, and further terms calculated as needed using the result of a command use `take` to get more terms.
+Convert a plant into a lazy plant, with known terms taken from the original, and further terms calculated as needed using the result of a command.\
+Use `take` to get more terms.

 #### command
 Type: `command`